robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 cause of numerous failures: using state when it is no longer valid.

-For example, in the supervisor, a job might be canceled by the user.
+For example, in the supervisor, a job might be canceled asynchronously by an API call triggered by a user pressing a cancel button.
 The coroutine handling the request that cancels the job is not the coroutine which is monitoring the job.
 The coroutine monitoring the job holds a copy of the job object, which is destroyed by the coroutine canceling the job.